mcakes/assignment_0219/README.md

 Calibrate the SVI parameters `P={a, b, p, m, s}` to best fit the midmarket volatilities found in Step 1.

 This can be accomplished as a simple least squares optimization: `P'=argmin_P sum_K((MidVol(K)-SVIVol(K, P))^2)`.
 One may also wish to do some sort of weighted least squares optimization.
 Common approaches include weighting by the vega of the strike (which gives more weight to at-the-money options), or inversely proportional to volatility bid/ask spread.
 Compare the vols arising form your parametric fit to the mid vols you were fitting.
 What is the RMSE (root mean square error)?
 The MAE (mean absolute error)?
+If possible, provide a visual comparision.

 ### Step 3